Carliquiss/easy_pwn_guide/canary/README.md

 # Easy Canary Buffer Overflow
 _Just some tips to remeber how to resolve easy buffer overflows with canary.
-This challenge is from the amstrong2020 CTF_
+This challenge is from the ångstromCTF_

 ## Steps 📝
 **1. Check the typical "win" or "flag" function on the binary with gdb (it's recommended to have [PEDA](https://github.com/longld/peda) installed to see registers and the program instructions in a prettier way).**